CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 - Some other vehicle related features show entries (e.g. "make" with 717 entries)
 - The same applies for the other features, although occupant and model have no NO DATA ENTERED entries, but much more missing entries.
 - As assumption:
-    - Data points where all vehicle related features miss data (NO DATA ENTERED, 0, ""), no vehicle was involved.
+    - Data points where all vehicle related features miss data (NO DATA ENTERED, 0, ""), including SEARCH not containing V or VP, no vehicle was involved.
 These fields will be filled with "NO VEHICLE INVOLVED".
     - Data points where at least one vehicle feature, will be counted as vehicle involved.
 Here the other missing features will be imputed later.
-    - This assumption relates in 103670 entries where no vehicle was involved.
+    - This assumption relates in 103273 entries where no vehicle was involved.
 - VEH_MODEL receives further adjustments to the values.
     - Writting all in upper case and removing "." etc. reduced the unique values to around 1500.
     - The remaining differences are often based on a single entry (in the original unique entry list 90% of the values have less than 10 entries).